 Happy Accidents is the debut spoken word album by D.L.
 Lang of Vallejo, California.
 It expresses with humor, imagination, and passion themes of social justice, spirituality and Judaism, and spans reflections on the poet’s life in both Oklahoma and California.

-Happy Accidents, recorded in 2015 contains recordings of poems originally published in her first four books.
-Thank you to Grey at Grey Havens Studios in Enid, Oklahoma for donating recording time, and my friends who funded the release.
+Happy Accidents, recorded in 2015 contains recordings of poems originally published in D.L.
+Lang’s first four books.

-If you don’t want/cannot afford to purchase the entire album, I’ve put together a 9 track sampler on bandcamp for $2.99.
+If you don’t want/cannot afford to purchase the entire album, consider downloading this 9 track sampler from bandcamp for $2.99.

 The poem “The Reset Seven” is not for kids because it contains some adult language.
 You were warned.